SimVascular/simvascular.github.io/documentation/svfsiplus/solver-input-file/readme.md

 <h2> What is XML </h2>

-The XML format is made up of tags, elements and atributes.
+The XML format is made up of tags, elements and attributes.
 A tag begins with < and ends with >.
 There are two types of tag
 <ul style="list-style-type:disc;">
   <li> start-tag, such as  &ltsection> </li>